 This course is a study of infant and toddler care.
 Emphasis is on brain development and its implications for caring for infants and toddlers.
 Planning and teaching strategies as they relate to child development, curriculum and environment are included in the course.
-Successful completion with a grade of "C" or higher: ECD 102.
+Prerequisite with a grade of "C" or higher: EDU 204.

-ECD 201 Principles of Ethics and Leadership (3-0-3)

-This course includes an overview of historical views on leadership and issues and challenges of leadership in early care and education.
+ECD 201 Principles of Ethics and Leadership (3-0-3) This course includes an overview of historical views on leadership and issues and challenges of leadership in early care and education.
 Emphasis is on current trends and issues.
 This course also reviews ethical principles as they relate to children, families, colleagues, and the community and society.
 Prerequisite with a grade of "C" or higher: ENG 100 or placement into ENG 101.

-ECD 203 Growth and Development II (2-3-3)

-This course is an in-depth study of preschool children growing and developing in today's world.
+ECD 203 Growth and Development II (2-3-3) This course is an in-depth study of preschool children growing and developing in today's world.
 Focus is on "total" development of the child with emphasis on physical, social, emotional, cognitive, and nutritional areas of development.
 Developmental tasks and appropriate activities are explored in the course.
-Prerequisite with a grade of "XC" or higher: RDG 032 or satisfactory placement score; completion of ECD 102 or concurrent enrollment in ECD 102.
+Prerequisites with a grade of "C" or higher: EDU 204; and successful completion of or concurrent enrollment in ECD 101.
 This course is typically taught only in the spring semester.